Colombia: Popayan, Salento + Valle de Cocora

 When we said goodbye to Liz and Alex at the Llulu Llama Hostel in Isinlivi, Ecuador, we knew we’d meet up with them a few days later in Popayan, Colombia.
 It was fun reuniting with them and we spent a few days exploring the “white city” together.

 One of the first things we noticed in Colombia was how nice the people were.
-Everyday, common exchanges with vendors or restaurant staff suddenly turned into a delightfully effusive verbal dance with multiple pleasantries exchanged.
+Every day, common exchanges with vendors or restaurant staff suddenly turned into a delightfully effusive verbal dance with multiple pleasantries exchanged.
 We quickly learned that it’s actually bad manners to just say a solitary “hello”.
 A more extensive flowery greeting is appropriate and actually expected.

 While we’ve indulged in many cups of sweet, juicy mangoes sold on street corners throughout South America, it was the vendors in Popayan who added a twist to this delicious fruit: they squeezed fresh lime juice and sprinkled salt over the mangoes, making this natural snack a really zippy treat.
 Yum!